 - 1. English Bulldog

 - 4. Cavalier King Charles Spaniel

 - 7. Miniature Pinscher

 Weight: 45 – 55 lbs

 Why they’re perfect: These short, compact breeds might look like they mean business, but inside they’re just big, sappy babies who want to curl up with you on the couch.
-These dogs get hot and tired easily and prefer the indoors.
+These dogs get hot and tired easily and prefer the indoors making them one of the best lazy dog breeds.
 They’re also just stocky and intimidating enough to ward off would-be thieves.
 With a short-haired coat that makes grooming practically unneeded, the Bulldog is the best roommate you’ll ever have.

 2. Shih Tzu

 Weight: 9 – 16 pounds

 Why they’re perfect: Don’t be fooled by the Shih Tzu’s, dare we say, “yappy dog” reputation.
 The Shih Tzu is actually a friendly and alert dog that can be the perfect pet with proper training.
 Small and not very fond of the outdoors, these dogs are the perfect lazy dog who will be content with following you around the apartment all day as their daily exercise.
 However, their long hair means they shed a lot and will require daily brushing.
 But hey, it takes effort to look this cute.

 Why they’re perfect: This dog, best known for its unique blue/black tongue, will spend more time on your couch than your unemployed roommate.
 Notoriously lower energy and sensitive to heat, the Chow Chow prefers lying around in the cool indoors to running around and playing.
 However, their aloof nature means they might come across as too cat-like for some dog owners.
 But if your apartment is bigger than a